PeterMarshall29/book1/_sources/jupyternotebooks/glossary.md

 Local Variables
   Definition

-Loop Variable
+Loop-Variable
+  def

 Machine Code
-  Computer programs encoded and structured to run directly on a computers hardware.
-The different {term}`CPU` architectures, x86, ARM, Apple Silicon, have differnt programmable interfaces and require different machine code specified by an {term}`instruction set architecture`.
+  Computer programs encoded and structured to run directly on a computer’s hardware.
+The different {term}`CPU` architectures, x86, ARM, Apple Silicon, have different programmable interfaces and require different machine code specified by an {term}`instruction set architecture`.

 Member
   Types, variables and constants, and functions declared within the scope of, and therefore belonging to, a class.